Cardiovascular Disease Fellowship

 Fellows study EP during the first half of the second year, and again during the third year of training.
 Rotations include consultative electrophysiology, involvement in cardioversions, tilt table testing, pacemaker and implantable defibrillator interrogation with follow up in a dedicated pacemaker clinic setting, diagnostic electrophysiology studies and ablations, and insertion of temporary pacemakers.

 Inpatient Cardiology Consultations (Hennepin Healthcare)

 Fellows will provide comprehensive cardiovascular consultative services to all patients at Hennepin Healthcare.

 Inpatient Cardiology Consultations (Abbott-Northwestern Hospital)

 Fellows will round five days a week and on scheduled Saturdays on the inpatient consultative service.
 Working directly with a faculty member, each fellow will experience a wide variety of cardiovascular disease representative for a typical inpatient consultative subspecialty service.

 Advanced Clinical Training with an Individual Approach

-Fellows complete 18 months of rotations each at Abbott and HCMC sites.
+Fellows complete 18 months of rotations each at Abbott and Hennepin Healthcare sites.
 In addition to the ACGME required rotations, the fellows can individualize their curriculum according to their interests and career goals.
 It is possible to gain level II training in multiple disciplines.
-Fellows can elect up to 6 months of dedicated research time and/or a 1 month international cardiology experience.
+Fellows can elect up to 6 months of dedicated research time and/or a 1-month international cardiology experience.